XoopsDocs/gbook-tutorial/en/book/1install.md

 # 1.0 Install/Uninstall

-No special measures necessary, follow the standard installation process – extract the module folder into the
+No special measures necessary, follow the standard installation process: extract the module folder into the

 /modules